Mamey Sapote

 Perennial

 Mamey sapote is the tropical fruit that feels like sweet potato met avocado and went on vacation.
 Large seeds mean choking hazards and landscaping hazards if you are barefoot and unwise.
-Tree is handsome evergreen energy in true tropics; subtropical and tropical Americas is mostly "greenhouse celebrity" unless you are coastal 10b and feeling lucky with frost fabric budgets. ☀️💧 Sun and Water Requirements: - Full sun once established; young trees appreciate light shade during establishment heat. - Deep, fertile, well-drained soil; consistent moisture without chronic root rot soup. - Wind protection reduces leaf tatter on young plants. ✂️ Methods to Propagate: - Seeds: large seeds fresh-sown warm; variable seedling quality. - Grafting: preferred for known superior fruit lines.
+Tree is handsome evergreen energy in true tropics; subtropical and tropical Americas is mostly "greenhouse celebrity" unless you are coastal 10b and feeling lucky with frost fabric budgets.
+Full sun once established; young trees appreciate light shade during establishment heat.
+Deep, fertile, well-drained soil; consistent moisture without chronic root rot soup.
+Wind protection reduces leaf tatter on young plants.
+Seeds: large seeds fresh-sown warm; variable seedling quality.
+Grafting: preferred for known superior fruit lines.
+Mamey Sapote: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip clusters with clean tools; shallow trays beat deep piles that bruise the optimistic bottom layer.
+Rain splits thin skins -- pick before monsoon weeks if weather apps cooperate.

 Good Neighbors